wunderwuzzi23/ai/huskyai/README.md

 # huskyai - Husky or not?

 A model and website that will predict if an uploaded image is a husky or not.

-Model was created from scratch with random images (about 1000 huskies and 4000 non husky images) Used Tensorflow `ImageDataGenerator` to to a larger set of images on the fly when training.
+Model was created from scratch with random images (about 1000 huskies and 4000 non husky images).

+Used Tensorflow `ImageDataGenerator` to to a larger set of images on the fly when training.

 ## Install Notes: